Leaders think and talk about the solutions. Followers think and talk about the problems

 Question: Does this mean leaders should just ignore problems and be overly positive?

-Answer: Absolutely not.
-That’s a common misunderstanding.
-It’s not about ignoring the problem; it’s about not *dwelling* there.
+Answer: No. That’s a common misunderstanding.
+It’s not about ignoring the problem, it’s about not dwelling there.
 Acknowledge the problem, diagnose it quickly, and then pivot your energy to the solution.
 It’s the difference between a doctor who just describes your symptoms and one who prescribes a treatment.

 Question: What if I’m not in a formal leadership position?
 Does this still apply?